Primechain/primechain-api-docs/docs/usecases/temp.md

 ### 2.1 Create a new trade channel
 To create a new trade channel use `post /api/v1/create_trade_channel` and provide these 4 parameters:
-1. `primechain_address` - your node's default primechain address
+1. `primechain_address` - your node's default primechain address.
+This is provided to you when your node connects to TRADE-Chain.
-2. `stream_name` - the stream name.
+2. `trade_channel_name` - the trade channel name.
 This must be unique across the blockchain and can contain a maximum of 32 characters including blank spaces.
-3. `details` - a short description of the data stream
+3. `details` - a short description of the trade channel
-4. `open`: `true` or `false` - whether the stream is open or not.
-If open is set to true, write permissions need not be explicitly provided.
-All addresses can write to the stream.
-If open is set to false, write permissions need to be explicitly provided.
-It is recommended to keep the stream as closed and to provide write permissions on an address basis.
+4. `open`: `true` or `false`
+    * if set to `true`, write permissions need not be explicitly provided.
+All addresses can write to the trade channel.
+    * If set to `false`, write permissions need to be explicitly provided.

+***Note***: It is recommended to keep the set the value to `false` and to provide write permissions on an address basis.

 Sample input
 ```
 {
   "primechain_address": "1VUid7fZaiFnNXddiwfwvk8idyXixkFKRSQvMp",
-  "stream_name": "200_tons_xyz_Jan_2019",
+  "trade_channel_name": "200_tons_xyz_Feb_2019",
-  "details": "This stream is for the consignment of 200 tons of xyz material",
+  "trade_channel_details": "This trade channel is for the consignment of 200 tons of xyz material",
   "open":false
 }
 ```
-The output is the transaction id of the transaction creating the stream - `tx_id`.
+The output is the transaction id of the transaction creating the trade channel - `tx_id`.

 Sample output
 ```
 {